Decaying Dark Matter: Simulations and Weak-Lensing Forecast: Introduction

 Recent weak-lensing observations from KiDS \citep{KidS}, DES \citep{DES}, and HSC \citep{Hikage2019} have found a surprisingly low clustering amplitude in 2-3 $\sigma$ tension with the CMB.
 While this difference might not be large enough to cause real concern, it is worthwhile to note that a non-stable DM sector could provide a straight-forward explanation for a reduced clustering signal towards low redshifts \citep{Wang2010, MacCrann2015,Cen2001}.
 Hence, a decrease of the this tension has indeed been reported for both one-body \citep{DES,Berezhiani:2015yta,Enqvist15,Chudaykin:2016yfk,Archidiacono2019} and two-body decay scenarios \citep{Abellan,Cheng2015,Aoyama2011,Peter2010,Peter2010_2,Wang2014}.

 A more significant tension has emerged between the Hubble parameter obtained from supernova distance measurements \citep{Riess:2016jrr,Riess:2019cxk} and derived via the CMB experiment Planck \citep{Planck}.
 Different one- and two-body decaying DM scenarios with both early and late-time decays have been proposed as a potential solution to the Hubble tension \citep[e.g.][]{Pandey:2019plg,Blinov:2020uvz,Vattis:2019efj}.
-However, to what extend such models may indeed reconcile CMB with the supernova data \citep{Clark:2020miy,Haridasu:2020xaa} remains disputed.
-A summary of potential solutions to the Hubble tension, including decaying DM models, can be found in Ref.~\citep{DiValentino:2021izs}.
+However, to what extend such models may indeed reconcile CMB with the supernova data \citep{Clark:2020miy,Haridasu:2020xaa} remain disputed.
+A summary of potential solutions to the Hubble tension, including decaying dark matter (DDM) models, can be found in Ref.~\citep{DiValentino:2021izs}.

 In the present paper, we investigate the possibility that part or all of the DM consist of an unstable particle decaying into radiation.
 The model is fully parametrised via the particle decay rate $\Gamma=\tau^{-1}$ and the fraction of decaying-to-total dark matter, $f=\Omega_{\rm ddm}/\Omega_{\rm dm}$.
 The radiation particle is generally assumed to be part of the dark sector as well, since decays into photons or other particles of the standard model are strongly constrained.
 Note, however, that since we only investigate gravitational effects caused by the decay process, we do not need to specify the nature of the radiation species.